 $40,000 to assist the Italian Hospital’s clinic for refugees in Amman.
 Administered by the Dominican Sisters of the Presentation of Mary, the hospital is known for its outreach to the poor.
 Funds support a clinic offering Iraqi and Syrian refugees free medical care.

-$45,000 to host summer Bible camps for impoverished children in Jordan.
-Run by parishes and congregations of sisters, summer Bible camps offer refugee children (Syrian and Iraqi) as well as impoverished Jordanian children a respite from the drudgery of poverty.
-Camps provide counseling, catechesis and recreation.
+$10,000 to host Bible camps for impoverished children.
+Run by parishes and religious communities in Jordan, Bible camps offer refugee children (Syrian and Iraqi) as well as impoverished Jordanian Christian children a respite from the drudgery of poverty.
+Camps, which will be held in the summer, provide counseling, catechesis, formation and fun.

-Most of these funds supplement CNEWA’s 2015 budgeted commitment of more than $6.4 million for the peoples and churches of the Middle East.
-CNEWA’s Middle East program includes basic support for displaced Iraqi and Syrian families; formation programs for seminarians in Egypt, Iraq and Lebanon; youth formation initiatives in Egypt, Jordan, Palestine and Syria; health care support across the region, especially pre- and post-natal care; and various social service efforts for the poor and the indigent.
+CNEWA has made an initial commitment of $4.7 million in support of the peoples and churches of the Middle East for 2016.
+This program includes basic support for displaced Iraqi and Syrian families; formation programs for seminarians in Egypt, Iraq and Lebanon; youth formation initiatives in Egypt, Jordan, Palestine and Syria; health care support across the region, especially pre- and post-natal care; and various social service efforts for the poor and the indigent.